What Else Science Requires of Time

 Quantum Foam

-Quantum theory appears to allow so-called “virtual particles” to be created out of the quantum vacuum.
-These particles are real, but they borrow energy from the vacuum and pay it back very quickly.
-What happens is that, when a pair of energetic virtual particles—say, an electron and anti-electron—are created from the vacuum, the two exist for only a very short time before being annihilated or reabsorbed, thereby giving back their borrowed energy.
+Quantum theory allows so-called “virtual particles” to be created out of the quantum vacuum without violating the more sophisticated law of conservation of energy.
+Despite their name, these particles are real, but they are unusual, because they borrow energy from the vacuum and pay it back very quickly.
+What happens is that, when a pair of energetic virtual particles—say, an electron and anti-electron—are created from energy in the vacuum, the two exist for only a very short time before being annihilated or reabsorbed, thereby giving back their borrowed energy.
 The greater the energy of the virtual pair, the shorter the time interval that the two exist before being reabsorbed, as described by Heisenberg’s Uncertainty Principle.
-The physicist John Wheeler first suggested that the ultramicroscopic structure of spacetime for periods on the order of the Planck time (about 5.4 x 10-44 seconds) in regions about the size of the Planck length (about 1.6 x 10-35 meters) probably is a quantum foam of rapidly changing curvature of spacetime, with black holes and virtual particle-pairs and perhaps wormholes rapidly forming and dissolving.
+In short, the more energy that is borrowed, the quicker it is paid back.

 The Planck time is the time it takes light to travel a Plank length.
 The terms Planck length and Planck time were inventions of Max Planck in the early twentieth-century during his quest to find basic units of length and time that could be expressed in terms only of universal constants.
 He defined the Planck unit of time algebraically as √(ħG/c5) is the square root symbol. ħ is Planck’s constant in quantum theory divided by 2π; G is the gravitational constant in Newtonian mechanics; c is the speed of light in a vacuum in relativity theory.
 Three different theories of physics are tied together in this one expression.
 The Planck time is a theoretically interesting unit of time, but not a practical one.
 No known experimental procedure can detect events that are this brief.